-- People who always carry a water bottle with them at all times to keep hydrated, maybe drinking too much water unknowingly.
-Drinking water all the time can swell up the cells in the body which leads to water intoxication.
+- People who always carry a water bottle with them at all times to keep hydrated, maybe drinking too much unknowingly.
+Drinking it all the time can swell up the cells in the body which leads to water intoxication.

-- Consuming water even when not feeling thirsty is another sign of excess water consumption.
+- Consuming even when not feeling thirsty is another sign of excess consumption.
 The human body gives signals to the brain when water levels go down and the feeling of thirst develops.
-Consuming water without feeling thirsty can lead to overhydration.
+Consuming without feeling thirsty can lead to overhydration.

 - Having a mindset of drinking water until they pass clear urine.
 Normally the range for standard urine pigmentation is straw color to transparent yellow.

 - Disturbed sleep may be caused by excess consumption of water before sleeping.
-Normal urination during a day may be between six to eight times however if during nighttime urination time increases then it may because of excess consumption of water.
+Normal urination during a day may be between six to eight times however if during nighttime urination time increases then it may because of excess consumption.
 Disturbed sleep can cause fatigue, alter moods and sometimes decrease focus.

-- Sometimes overconsumption of water causes nausea and vomiting as the kidneys become unable to clear off the surplus liquid and water starts to accumulate in the body.
+- Sometimes overconsumption of water causes nausea and vomiting as the kidneys become unable to clear off the surplus liquid and it starts to accumulate in the body.

 - Another sign of overconsumption of water is headaches.
 When too much is consumed, the size of the brain starts to grow and presses against the skull which can cause severe headaches.
 Headaches can be experienced in both situations when the body lacks or has an excess amount of water.